 Numbers don’t lie.
 Or do they?
 Net Promoter Scores (NPS) and similar measures are often touted as valuable tools for keeping a finger on the pulse of customer satisfaction and improving the customer experience.
-And they are – but relying on this data alone fails to paint the full picture that today’s contact centers need to drive results.
+And they are – but relying on this data alone fails to paint the full picture that today’s contact centers need to drive results and increase efficiency.

 A Brief Refresher on NPS and CX Scorecards

 Net Promoter Scores are calculated using a simple survey which asks consumers how likely they are to recommend your products or services to a friend or colleague.
 The given response of an individual places that consumer into one of three categories:

 - 9 – 10: Promoters are consumers who are loyal brand advocates and fuel future growth for your company.